Victor Togni: Career

 Togni was a church organist in several positions.
 In Italy, he served at San Gregorio Magno al Celio, Rome, and as the assistant to Fernando Germani, who was the organist of Saint Peter's Basilica in Vatican City.
 In Switzerland, he served at the Cathedral of Saint Lawrence, Lugano.
 He was the organist and choirmaster of St. Basil's Church and St. Michael's College, Toronto, at St. Michael's Cathedral Choir School as professor of organ and improvisation, as well as at St. Michael's Cathedral as organist.

 In North America, he performed in concerts at St. Mary's Cathedral in Calgary, Saint Joseph's Cathedral in Edmonton, and Christ Church Cathedral in Vancouver, as well as the Wanamaker Organ in Philadelphia and the Cathedral of St. Paul in Minnesota.
 The concerts that he performed in Europe include the Cäcilienkirche in Regensburg, Germany.
 Togni performed at the Festival Internazionale di Musica Organistica di Magadino in Switzerland in 1963, where he played alongside Marcel Dupré and Gaston Litaize.
 The Calgary Herald wrote in 1964 that Togni was "an internationally-known organist".
 Before he died, Togni was scheduled to play at the Royal Canadian College of Organists' 1965 National Convention, and again at the same Magadino Festival in 1966.
 He was also slated for concerts at Haarlem, Rome, Paris, and throughout Germany.

 The Windsor Star wrote in 1963 that Togni is a "world-renowned virtuoso" and that he "will improvise at length on a submitted theme - a rare and remarkable talent" at the University of Windsor.
 Precomposed and Extemporized: Rediscovering the Life and Improvisatory Work of Canadian Organist Victor Togni (1935 - 1965), a 2019 publication, assesses the role of improvisation in Togni's life, including unpublished recordings of Togni improvising.
-These improvisations largely date from the final years of Togni's life from 1963 to 1965, and include recordings of Togni's winning improvisation at the 1964 Improvisation Competition of the American Guild of Organists' National Convention at First Baptist Church, Philadelphia, as well as several improvised works on the historic former Warren and Son organ of St. Michael's Cathedral, Toronto, the Aeolian-Skinner organ of the Cathedral of St. Paul, Minnesota, and the Festival Internazionale di musica organistica di Magadino.
+These improvisations largely date from the final years of Togni's life from 1963 to 1965, and include recordings of Togni's winning improvisation at the 1964 Improvisation Competition of the American Guild of Organists' National Convention at First Baptist Church, Philadelphia, as well as several improvised works on the historic former Samuel Russell Warren organ of St. Michael's Cathedral, Toronto, the Aeolian-Skinner organ of the Cathedral of St. Paul, Minnesota, and the Festival Internazionale di musica organistica di Magadino.